truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/General/SettingUpSystemEmail.md

 ### Configuring Email Using GMail OAuth

-To set up the system email using **Gmail OAuth**, you need to log in to your Gmail account through the TrueNAS SCALE web UI.
+To set up the system email using **Gmail OAuth**, you need to log in to your Gmail account through the TrueNAS web UI.

 {{< expand "Click here for more information" "v" >}}
 Click the **GMail OAuth** radio button.